ghoomfrog/kid/README.md

 The operator also has lower precedence than other prefix `/` operators toward its right.

-Arguments shares scopes with the body of the function regardless if they're blocks or not.
+Arguments share scopes with the body of the function regardless if they're blocks or not.

 ```kid
 /for i=1 10 {/shout $?}